tbeswick96/BannerlordYetAnotherPartyOrganiser/README.md

 ## Notes

 - This mod makes use of the engine saving mechanic to store your sorting configuration.
-This allows your configuration to persist between gamne sessions.
+This allows your configuration to persist between game sessions.
 - As a result, if you remove the mod, it's likely your save will not load.
 Therefore please, backup your saves before using this mod
 - I might look into mitigating this in the future (potentially move to a config.xml file, however I was trying to avoid that)